-Note, however, that Equation 5.4 assumes the extreme situation in which both first- and second-step mutations must arise anew.
-Given that first-step mutations are actually neutral, there should be a nonzero probability of their being present at some low frequency at the outset.
+Finally, consider the special situation in which first-step mutations are effectively neutral, so that again there should be a nonzero probability of their being present at some low frequency at the outset.
 Denoting this initial frequency as p_0 , and simply substituting this for μ_d/s_d in Equation 5.3 yields

-$$r_e = 4Np_0 \cdot \mu_b \cdot 2s_b(N_e/N) = 8N_e p_0 \mu_b s_b.$$ (5.5)
+$$r_e = 4Np_0 \cdot \mu_b \cdot 2s_b(N_e/N) = 8N_e p_0 \mu_b s_b.$$ (5.4)

-This is a potentially much higher rate of tunneling than implied by Equations 5.3 and 5.4, owing to the expectation that mutations at neutral sites are expected to have much higher equilibrium frequencies than deleterious mutations.
-If, for example, the genetic substrate here is a nucleotide site, assuming no mutational bias, the long-term average frequency of each of the four nucleotide types is 0.25, yielding $r_e = 2N_e\mu_b s_b$, which is just half the expectation for the single-site model (because one of the two potential starting nucleotides, out of four, is present at the outset).
+This is a potentially much higher rate of tunneling than implied by Equations 5.2 and 5.3, owing to the expectation that mutations at neutral sites will have much higher equilibrium frequencies than deleterious mutations.
+If, for example, the genetic substrate here is one particular nucleotide at a genomic site, assuming no mutational bias, the long-term average frequency of each of the four nucleotide types is 0.25 (even a small population harboring little polymorphism will be fixed for the enabling mutation with probability 0.25).
+This then yields $r_e = 2N_e\mu_b s_b$, which is just half the expectation for the single-site model, Equation 5.1a, because one of the two potential starting nucleotides (out of four) is present at the outset at each of the two sites.
 This kind of scenario would apply to the situation in which a codon requires two changes for a transition to a more beneficial amino-acid.

 What can be inferred about the likely scaling of two-site adaptations from these results?
-A key issue is that the algebraic scaling implied by the preceding expressions is confounded by the nonindependent behavior of the biological components.
-Most notably, as outlined in Chapter 4, there is a roughly inverse scaling between the mutation rate per nucleotide site per generation and N_e across the Tree of Life.
-Thus, treating the product of N_e and the mutation rate as an approximate constant provides a more realistic view of how the per-generation rate of evolution scales with population size.
+As noted above, a key issue is that the algebraic scaling implied by the preceding expressions is confounded by the nonindependent behavior of the biological components.
+For example, as outlined in Chapter 4, there is a roughly inverse scaling between the mutation rate per nucleotide site per generation and N_e across the Tree of Life.
+Thus, treating the product of N_e and the mutation rate as an approximate constant may provide a more realistic view of how the per-generation rate of evolution scales with population size.

 Consider, for example, Equation 5.2 for the rate of transition between two equivalent fitness states via deleterious intermediates.
-Although this expression suggests that the evolutionary rate scales with $\mu_d \mu_b$, independent of N_e , because both mutation rates scale inversely with N_e , the expectation is that r_e will actually scale inversely with N_e^2 .
+Although this expression suggests that the evolutionary rate scales with $\mu_d\mu_b$, independent of N_e , because both mutation rates scale inversely with N_e , the expectation is that r_e will actually scale inversely with N_e^2 , i.e., $r_e \propto 2/(N_e^2 s_d)$.
 Extending this logic to Equation 5.3 for the rate of transition to a higher fitness state through deleterious intermediates implies an inverse scaling of r_e with N_e .
-On the other hand, Equation 5.5 for the rate of transition to a higher fitness state through neutral intermediates implies a scaling that is independent of N_e , as in the case of the single-site model.
+On the other hand, Equation 5.4 for the rate of transition to a higher fitness state through neutral intermediates implies a scaling that is independent of N_e , as in the case of the single-site model, as $N_e\mu_b$ is approximately constant.